“You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of your life.” – Anonymous

 How You Can Take Back Control

-Ultimately, parents hold the responsibility of facilitating healthy boundaries with their child’s screen use.
+Ultimately, parents are responsible for facilitating healthy boundaries with their child’s screen use.
 So what can you do to take back some control of your family’s screen time?
-I recommend that you create a well-thought-out plan, write it down, and display it somewhere for everyone in the family to see.
-Perhaps you can develop a Personalized Family Media Use Plan offered by the American Academy of Pediatrics.
+I recommend you create a well-thought-out plan, write it down, and display it somewhere for everyone in the family to see.
+Perhaps you can develop a Personalized Family Media Use Plan offered by the American Academy of Pediatrics here.

 Here are some guidelines to consider:

 - Decide when there will/will not be screen time in the home (ex: family meals, family events).
 Be okay with unstructured time.
 Play is enough.
-By limiting screen time, we make sure our children are building a healthy balanced diet of play.
+By limiting screen time, we ensure our children have a healthy balanced diet of play.
 Help children plan how to spend their time, encouraging creativity and activities to avoid falling into the screen abyss.
 Prioritize non-screen time activities like reading and connecting with nature.

 - Limit entertainment screen time to less than two hours per day.